duylv27/java-handbook/README.md

   - **Locking.**
   - **Context Switching:** if a thread is waiting for a lock that is held by another thread, the Java Virtual Machine (JVM) needs to perform a context switch, which involves saving the current thread's state and restoring the state of the thread that holds the lock.

+---

 ### Non-blocking
-- **I/O and Concurrency**: Implementing non-blocking I/O and concurrency mechanisms in Java applications.
+Let's explore how can we implement non-blocking in Java
+- **Future** stuff

+---

 ### Out Of Memory
 - See `com/duylv/issue/HeapOOM.java`.
 Run below command to verify